Previous Lab Members

 Ashley Trow, 2018

 Co-mentored with Nick Schweitzer.
 Ashley moved on to the PhD program in Counseling Psychology at the University of Southern Mississippi.
+Now an Assistant Professor at U. Southern Miss.

 |